Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

       --output-file default.yaml
     ```

-1. In the file, change the runtime group name to the new group:
+1. In the file, change the control plane name to the new group:

     ```yaml
     _format_version: "1.1"